 Smart Thermostatic Control 32 for Tank Water Heaters

-The app uses Bluetooth in order to communicate with the controller so you need to be sure that Bluetooth is enabled on your smart device.
+The app uses Bluetooth to communicate with the controller, so you must ensure Bluetooth is enabled on your smart device.
 The approximate range for Bluetooth reception is 30 feet from the controller.

 This screen provides for controlling all the settings of the firmware.
 There is a list of basic settings and the ability to expand the settings to show “Advanced Settings”.